foss2serve/github-workflow-activity/contributor.md

 1. Log into GitHub.
 2. On GitHub, navigate to the project on which you want to work.
 3. Click __Fork__ in the upper-right corner.
+4. If you are a member of one or more organizations, select your personal account to receive the fork.
 4. You should now be looking at your fork of the project on GitHub.